People are committing fraud if they claim something they have no right to. We are committed to prevent, deter, and detect council tax fraud.

-We take fraudulent use of public money very seriously and will investigate all cases of suspected benefit fraud.
+We take fraudulent use of public money very seriously and will investigate all cases of suspected council tax fraud and council tax reduction fraud.

 Examples of fraud

 Fraud is when people claim benefits, discounts or payment reductions when they have no right to do so.

 Some examples of benefit fraud are:

 - not telling us about a change in your circumstances while continuing to claim benefits